-INDICATOR COMPLIANCE MONITORING OF POLICIES AND ACTIONS TO IMPROVE CHILDREN'S EATING BEHAVIOURS AND BODY WEIGHTS CHILDREN'S EATING BEHAVIOURS AND BODY WEIGHTS ARE REGULARLY ASSESSED GRADE С В
+INDICATOR CHILDREN'S EATING PRACTICES AND BODY WEIGHTS ARE REGULARLY ASSESSED CHILDREN'S EATING BEHAVIOURS AND BODY WEIGHTS ARE REGULARLY ASSESSED GRADE D В

-Healthy diets and nutritional well-being are key contributors to a healthy population (Health Canada, 2017).
-Monitoring, surveillance, and evaluation systems continue to be essential components to implementing programs and policies that address preventable health risks such as healthy population-level eating behaviours (World Health Organization, 2004).
+Healthy diets and nutritional well-being are key contributors to a healthy population (Health Canada, 2017b).
+Monitoring, surveillance, and evaluation systems continue to be essential components to implementing programs and policies that address preventable health risks such as healthy population-level eating behaviours (Rosewarne, et al., 2020; World Health Organization, 2004).
 These systems provide data and feedback to guide policy development, improve program and intervention quality, and keep policy implementers accountable to ensure targets are met (Farrell et al., 2014; Hawkes et al., 2014; World Health Organization, 2016a).
-Unfortunately there are barriers to implementing policy; including insufficient resources and lack of understanding of the policy itself (Weaver, 2009; Vine et al., 2017). ().
-Evaluation provides the opportunity to analyze and interpret data that may inform adaptation of the implemented programs and policies to enhance compliance and understanding (Health Canada, 2017; Health Canada, 2013; Vine et al., 2017).
+Unfortunately there are barriers to implementing policy; including insufficient resources and lack of understanding of the policy itself (Weaver, 2009; Vine et al., 2017).
+Evaluation provides the opportunity to analyze and interpret data that may inform adaptation of the implemented programs and policies to enhance compliance and understanding (Health Canada, 2017b; Health Canada, 2013a; Vine et al., 2017).
 The assessment and evaluation of policy implementation is increasingly being recognized as a key mechanism to enhance government accountability and improve rates of policy compliance (Phulkerd et al., 2016; Vine et al., 2017).